martiis/homelab/docker-compose/pihole/README.md

 > sudo systemctl stop systemd-resolved.service
 ```

-How to disable it on other Linux distributions cant be found using Google.
+How to disable it on other Linux distributions can be found using Google.

 ### Portainer